How to Extend, Advance or Renew a Resident Educator or Alternative Resident Educator License

 - The license holder has completed more than two years of the Resident Educator Program, but:

-- The license has lapsed to the point that a two-year extension would not bring the license current; or
+- The license has lapsed to the point that a one-year extension would not bring the license current; or

-- The license holder does not anticipate being able to complete the remainder of the Resident Educator Program within an amount of time that could be accommodated by a one- or two-year extension.
+- The license holder does not anticipate being able to complete the remainder of the Resident Educator Program within an amount of time that could be accommodated by a one-year extension.

 COURSEWORK REQUIREMENTS FOR RENEWAL